dustlang/cargo/src/doc/src/reference/unstable.md

 ```

 If you want to transition an existing project from a previous edition, then
-`cargo fix --edition` can be used on the nightly channel.
-After running `cargo
+`payload fix --edition` can be used on the nightly channel.
+After running `payload
 fix`, you can switch the edition to 2021 as illustrated above.

 This feature is very unstable, and is only intended for early testing and